peaceemenike/peaceemenike.github.io/README.md

 I'm a **Data Scientist** and **Software Engineer**.
 I specialize in solving real-world problems through data-driven solutions, AI, and scalable software systems.

-With a Master's in Data Science and ongoing work in **machine learning for agricultural sustainability**, I also lead projects that intersect data science with impactful technology.
+With a Master's in Data Science and ongoing work in **machine learning**, I also lead projects that intersect data science with impactful technology.

 I'm passionate about:
 - Building intelligent systems